 - All equipment used by either you or any other crew member is safe to operate.

 Your employer may or may not offer workers’ compensation insurance—it is not required by Texas law.
 However, if there is no worker’s compensation, you may be able to obtain compensation for your injury.
 Jonathan will review your case, including the company’s insurance policies (or lack thereof), and advise you on what to do next about your claim.

-Contact Jonathan today about your construction accident claim
+Contact Jonathan today about your construction accident claim.

 If you have been injured on a construction job, do not try to pursue your claim without speaking to an attorney first.
 Your employer will have an aggressive legal team ready to push for a settlement and, in effect, hamper your right to seek fair compensation for your injury.
-Jonathan doesn’t like bullies, and he doesn’t appreciate it when legal teams of the employer try to bully and hurt employees.
-Call Jonathan today for a consultation and let him fight them on your behalf.
+Jonathan doesn’t like bullies, and he doesn’t appreciate it when the legal teams of the employer try to bully and hurt employees.
+Call Jonathan today for a consultation, and let him fight them on your behalf.